[Warning: This story contains spoilers from Thursday’s season five finale of ABC’s Scandal.]

 “Fitz’s about-face is completely a function of his love for Olivia,” star Goldwyn told The Hollywood Reporter on Thursday, calling the decision for Scandal to feature a Republican president be pro-choice impressive.
 “He cannot reject her no matter what.
 Part of deeply loving someone is a predisposition to see the world through their eyes and this is a huge moment for Fitz.
 He was pro-life and, more relevant, he wanted a child with Olivia more than anything in the world.
 But he somehow understands that Olivia made a very personal choice and he instinctively respects that.
 It is a giant 180 for the man.
 But he is willing to sacrifice anything for her happiness.
 Fitz may be in a lot of denial here — especially given all the grief he has suffered — but he means it.”

 According to a December 2015 AP-GfK poll, support for legal abortion rose from 35 to 40 percent among Republicans last year with seven of 10 conservative Republicans opposing abortion rights in most or all cases.
 Additionally, the poll found that six of 10 moderate and liberal Republicans supporting the right to choose.

 For his part, Goldwyn noted that it’s pretty impressive for Scandal to feature a pro-choice Republican president

-Abortion has been a regular subject on many of executive producer Shonda Rhimes' programming.
-In season four of Scandal, a case-of-the-week story featured a female Navy officer who was raped and begged Olivia for help getting an abortion.
-Grey's Anatomy explored the subject when Sandra Oh's Cristina Yang had an abortion in season eight because she and then-husband Owen (Kevin McKidd) did not agree on having children.
+Abortion has been a regular subject on many of executive producer Shonda Rhimes‘ programming.
+In season four of Scandal, a case-of-the-week story features a female Navy officer who is raped and begs Olivia for help getting an abortion.
+Grey’s Anatomy explored the subject when Sandra Oh’s Cristina Yang has an abortion in season eight because she and then-husband, Owen (Kevin McKidd), did not agree on having children.